Course Outline

 Practice Game:

-The Socrates Drill – Teams tackle a complex scenario (ethical, interpersonal, or process-related) with no digital input, relying solely on reasoning, challenge, and debate.
+The Socrates Drill – Teams solve complex, ambiguous scenarios (ethical, interpersonal, or process-related) without digital assistance, relying on pure reasoning, challenge, and debate.
 Example scenarios are available upon request, such as conflicting stakeholder priorities, signs of team burnout, or vague responsibilities.

 Module 4: Human First - Staying Real in a Smart World

-The final module reinforces the mindset: “Use AI — but stay human.”
-We will co-create new habits and rituals that safeguard trust, critical thinking, and humanity in daily work.
+The final module reinforces the mindset of using AI while maintaining human qualities.
+Participants will co-create new habits and rituals that protect trust, critical thinking, and humanity in daily work.

 - Balancing clarity and empathy in digital spaces

-- Protecting time for deep thinking and team interaction
+- Protecting time for deep thinking and team collaboration

 - Human signals that cannot be automated: presence, listening, warmth